RPIDIAL/Facial_Simulation/README.md

 The code is built on the top of [PointNET++](https://github.com/charlesq34/pointnet2).
 Before run the code, please compile the customized TensorFlow operators of PointNet++ under the folder "/Prediction_net/tf_ops".
-Compared with version1.0, two more operators need to be complied, approxmatch and nn_distance

 **Train and test**